-Screen2Screen is a series where we explore video game adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
+Screen2Screen is a series where we explore software adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
 In this edition, we tackle the third instalment of the Alien franchise over on the Sega Genesis.

 Who doesn’t love Alien and Aliens?
 They’re classics, the first a tense and claustrophobic sci-fi horror, the second a pulsing action brawler.
 It’s a little harder to love Alien 3, the first film by master filmmaker David Fincher and an infamous mess of studio meddling and other production mishaps.
 The film was savaged on release, and though a few recuts have improved its reputation somewhat, it’s generally not viewed as a particularly good movie.

 There are, of course, a number of licensed games based on the film.
 Bad movie or not, the Alien series makes for good video games.
 So we’ll be looking at Probe Entertainment’s Genesis side-scroller Alien 3.

 A little bit on the film first.
 Released in 1992, the film again stars Sigourney Weaver as Ellen Ripley and takes place after the events of Aliens, with Ripley’s escape pod arriving at the space penal colony Fiorina “Fury” 161.
 Of course, an alien had stowed on board the escape pod, gestating inside the dog Spike, and promptly bursts out to make everyone’s lives pretty miserable.

 Make no mistake, this is not a forgotten masterpiece.
 Left to his own devices, maybe Fincher could have made something out of the film, but the finished product is confusing, bafflingly paced, and the prison colony is an uninspired industrial nightmare.
 The film is bleak and gritty, but any of Alien’s masterful use of suspense or Aliens’ wonderful interplay between characters has disappeared.
 The film itself just doesn’t work.